Trust is earned.

 Tolerance

-What the surrounding environment can manage — through conflict, containment, and absorption — when things go wrong.
+What the surrounding environment can manage when things go wrong — through conflict control, containment, and absorption.

-A trustworthy system governs that margin with discipline — not too thin, not unnecessarily wide.
+The gap between energy and tolerance.
+A trustworthy system holds it with discipline — neither too thin nor unnecessarily wide.

 Built for